-Controllable luminescence of Li–Al layered double hydroxide used as a sensor for reversible sensing of carbonate†
+Controllable luminescence of a Li–Al layered double hydroxide used as a sensor for reversible sensing of carbonate†

-This investigation finds that Li–Al layered double hydroxide (Li–Al–CO3 LDH) that has no intercalated chromophore and no rare earth dopant could function as a luminescent material with controllable luminescence properties.
+This investigation finds that a Li–Al layered double hydroxide (Li–Al–CO3 LDH) that has no intercalated chromophore and no rare earth dopant could function as a luminescent material with controllable luminescence properties.
 The luminescence of the LDH can be tuned to ultraviolet (UV), blue or red simply by calcining the Li–Al–CO3 LDH at high temperatures.
-The LDH calcined at 300 °C emitted strong blue luminescence with its blue emission intensity five times much higher than that of the Li–Al–CO3 LDH.
-The Li–Al–CO3 LDH and the 300 °C-calcined LDH were investigated by 27Al magic angle spinning nuclear magnetic resonance (MAS-NMR) spectroscopy.
-Luminescence mechanism of the strong blue emission is mainly associated with the oxygen defect and pentahedrally-coordinated AlO5 site in the 300 °C-calcined LDH.
-Fourier-transform infrared spectroscopy (FT-IR) makes it a versatile technique to recognize the luminescence intensity of an LDH material.
-It is because there is a negative relationship between the blue emission intensity emitted from an LDH material and the FTIR intensity of the ν3 mode CO 2- adsorption band in the LDH.
-The functional application of the 300 °C-calcined LDH material was explored to be an effective luminescent anion sensor that responds to CO32− anions in aqueous solution.
+The LDH calcined at 300 °C emitted strong blue luminescence with its blue emission intensity five times higher than that of the Li–Al–CO3 LDH.
+The Li–Al–CO3 LDH and the 300 °C-calcined LDH were investigated by 27Al magic angle spinning nuclear magnetic resonance (MAS NMR) spectroscopy.
+The luminescence mechanism of the strong blue emission is mainly associated with the oxygen defects and pentahedrally-coordinated AlO5 sites in the 300 °C-calcined LDH.
+Fourier-transform infrared spectroscopy (FT-IR) is a versatile technique to recognize the luminescence intensity of an LDH material.
+It is because there is a negative relationship between the blue emission intensity from an LDH material and the FTIR intensity of the ν3 mode CO32− adsorption band in the LDH.
+The functional application of the 300 °C-calcined LDH material was explored and it was found to be an effective luminescent anion sensor that responds to CO32− anions in aqueous solution.
 The selective sensing of CO32− anions extends over a wide range of concentrations from 0 to 2500 ppm.
-The 300 °C-calcined LDH exhibits reversibly effective in sensing CO32−.
+The 300 °C-calcined LDH exhibits effective reversible sensing of CO32−.
 The LDH can also be used to detect the furnace temperature during post-processing heat treatment.